-This class will satisfy the graduation requirement for Health for students in grades 10 - 12 for those who have completed and passed the Health I requirement.
-The course covers Health I topics more in-depth; these include mental health, illicit drugs and substance safety, sexuality, healthy relationships and professional communication skills.
-A culminating project is required.
+This class will satisfy the graduation Health requirement for students in grades 10 - 12 who have passed Health I. The course covers Health I topics more in-depth and focuses on skill-based learning.
+The following units are covered: mental health, communication with a focus on digital communication, professional wellness with a focus on goal setting and decision making, illicit drugs and substance safety, and sexual health.
+A culminating project is required at the end of the semester.